butter-cookie-kitkat/ButterQuestTracker/README.md

 - Change tracker position
 - Manually track / untrack quests (see caveats below)
+- Quickly grab the Wowhead URL of a quest by alt clicking their name
 - Filter quests by your current zone / subzone
-- Sort your quests by level or by the completion percentage
+- Sort your quests by level, completion percentage, recently updated, or by quest proximity (only if you have a quest helper installed).
 - Change the quest watch limit or remove it entirely
 - Context menus to enable you to quickly share or abandon quests
 - Colored quest names based on their difficulty
-- Link quests in chat by shift clicking their name
+- Link quests in chat by ctrl clicking their name
-- Adjust the font-size of the tracker to your liking
+- Adjust the font-size or padding of the tracker to your liking
 - Type **/bqt** to quickly open the settings menu

 ## Supported Addons

+### Quest Helpers

+- [Questie](https://www.curseforge.com/wow/addons/questie) (Removes pins and allows sorting "By Quest Proximity")

+### Quest Logs

 - [Classic Quest Log](https://www.curseforge.com/wow/addons/classic-quest-log)
 - [QuestLogEx](https://www.wowinterface.com/downloads/info24980-QuestLogEx.html)